pkarsy/AutomaticSchoolBellTimer/README.md

 - **ESP8266 will NOT work.** It does not support the Berry scripting language.

 ## Step 2.
 Choose the Relay / SSR
-Note that I have tested the project only with SSR, however it should work OK with a Relay 5V breakout (not a naked relay which needs a proper circuit and a PCB)
+Note that I have (for years) tested the project only with SSR, however it should work OK with a Relay 5V breakout (which contains all circuitry a relay needs to work)

+**SSR**

 ![SSR](FOTEK-SSR-25DA.jpg)

-The SSR needs only a GPIO and a GND(Even this can be simulated by a GPIO, so you can choose the most convenient PINs) Relay breakout Photo TODO

-![Relay Breakout](Relay-Breakout-Module-5V.jpg)

-Needs a +5V a GPIO and a GND(not a GPIO)

-PHOTO TODO devkit-SSR lolin32-SSR devkit-Relay

-old step Relay/SSR selection
-Most general purpose timers i have seen use electromechanical relays.
-For this project you might for example use this one

-TODO photo

-They work for AC and DC and and A wide range of voltages.
-They might have problems with inductive loads (electromechanical bells are inductive and apart from real noice produce a lot of electrical noice also !)
-Probably the quality(contact materials) of the relay plays an importand role here, but this is something I cannot discuss, I dont have the expertice nor the tools to test them.

-The other option is to use a Solid State Relay (SSR).
-They have some adavntages and disadvantages over the electromechanical Relays :
 - They work on specific conditions ususally only AC or only DC, and specific votages.
 As we are probably speak about mains voltage.
-You need a ~230V AC SSR like this one
+You need a ~230V AC SSR.
-- Generally not well suited for inductive loads.
-I imagine not all relays are the same, but it is not very easy to know for sure.

-TODO PHOTO

-- They do not need power(+5V) only GND+A GPIO PIN
+- They not need only a GPIO pin and a GND (Even this can be simulated by a GPIO, so you can choose the most convenient PINs)
-- If they used inside specifications they can have a very long life.
+- They can have a very long life.
-- Triac based AC solid relays are very well suited for inductive loads.
+- Triac based AC solid relays(most AC models) are very well suited for inductive loads.
-- Cannot completly cut the power, allowing some mA to leak.
+- They cannot completly cut the power, allowing some mA to leak.
 For electromechanical bells this is OK, but I dont know about other types.
-Also check if this tiny mA leak has some safety implications, altrough it is very small to pose a threat.
+Also check the manual if this tiny mA leak has some safety implications.

+Relay breakout Photo TODO

+![Relay Breakout](Relay-Breakout-Module-5V.jpg)

+PHOTO TODO devkit-SSR lolin32-SSR devkit-Relay

+- Needs a +5V a GPIO and a GND(not a GPIO)
+- They work for AC and DC and and A wide range of voltages.
+- Generally not well suited for inductive loads. (electromechanical bells are inductive) I imagine not all relays are the same, but this is a general rule.

 **First we will install all necessary software to the ESP board, test the functionality and only then, we will continue with the hardware assembly**

 ## STEP 3.
 Tasmota installation & configuration.
 This is a very short and limited installation guide, for more info go to the Tasmota installation page.

-Do not assemble anything yet, just connect the board with the USB cable to your computer.
+Do not assemble anything yet, just connect the ESP board with the USB cable to your computer.
 Tasmota supports a very convenient web based installer.
 You will need google chrome or chromium or similar browser.
+You may need to press the boot button when plugging the board to the computer.
 Linux users may get serial permission error, you have to add yourself to the "dialout" group.
-You may need to press the boot button when plugging the board to the computer.

 - Go to https://tasmota.github.io/install/
 The first option tasmota(english) is the safest option.
 Localized versions have limited hardware support(only ESP32 variants).
 - Press the connect button → choose the serial port → check "Erase Device" → Next → Install
 - After the installation is complete press Next → Configure WIFI.

   Use the current WIFI for now.
-When we move to the final location we can easily move to the new Access Point.
+When we move to the final location we can easily change the Access Point.

 - When connected, click Visit Device.
   Write down the IP address.
 This is the web page of the tasmota system.
 It is accessible only from the LAN.

-  From now on we are working via network.
+  From now on we are working via the browser.
 There is no need for the serial connection anymore.

 - Set the TimeZone/Dayligtht settings.

-  To do this, in another tab go to
+  To do this, in **another tab** go to

   https://tasmota.github.io/docs/Timezone-Table/

-  Copy the necessary line and execute it in Tools → Console.(NOT berry console)
+  Copy the necessary line and execute it in Tools → Console.
+(NOT berry console)

   You will see the time is changing automatically to your local time.